-The election, approval or ratification of the registrant's public accountant shall be discussed during the Annual Meeting.
-Punongbayan & Araullo, which is the principal accountant for the fiscal year ending 30 April 2018, was selected during the Annual Meeting held on 4 October 2017 and is being recommended for re-appointment.
+The election, approval or ratification of the registrant's public accountant shall be discussed during the Annual Meeting in October 2019.
+Punongbayan & Araullo, which is the principal accountant for the fiscal year ending 30 April 2019, was selected during the Annual Meeting held on 4 October 2018 and will be recommended for re-appointment this October 2019 during the annual stockholders' meeting.